Ridge19/OS-Assignment2-Sem2-2024/README.md

 This program is a demonstration of managing allocated memory in a process.

-It reads a `datafile` (see *Running the Program*), containing instructions to allocated and deallocate memory.
+It reads a `datafile` (see *Running the Program*), containing instructions to allocate and deallocate memory.

 The program requests additional space from the operating system where necessary, reuses space where possible, and gives space back when the program has ended.